j19sch/j19sch.github.io/posts/2024/20240604-the-difference-between-a-test-case-and-a-requirement-is-the-moment-of-discovery-part-two.md

 <!-- If the difference between a test case and a requirement is in the moment of discovery, it's the test ideas that are most important.
 Or are they?
 Is this for the next part and the importance of ET? -->

+### Closing thought - designing vs building vs testing

+is it even possible to distinguish designing from building (programming) from testing?

+Arguably they're part of the building.
+So there is not separate testing.
+There's only designing and building.
+While even writing code can be seen as design, and building comes even later. => change building to programming?

+like ET is paralellel design - execuation - evaluation (check definition!)

+---

 ## Can we move the separation line?
 earlier is better